I apply consumer psychology to SEO and content marketing.

 The American Marketing Association had me present at several national workshops.
 Participants learned how to create profitable customer acquisition and loyalty campaigns.

 Within a few years, I was referred to other clients across the United States and Canada.
 Among them, Humana, Newell Rubbermaid, Nationwide Insurance, Finish Line, Zale Corp., AAA, Delta Dental of California, Detroit Edison, Dominion Power, Marriott Vacations Worldwide, Entergy of New Orleans, GE Lighting, Viiv Healthcare of Canada.

-The Revolution: Designing Customer Communications that Drive Loyalty
+The Success: Designing Customer Experiences that Drive Loyalty